-The purpose of the citizen certificate granted by Population Register Centre is specified in the certificate policy and certification practice statement of each certificate type and in the certificate holder's instructions.
-The certificate may only be used in accordance with its intended use for digital signing, authentication or encryption.
+The purpose of the citizen certificate granted by Digital and Population Data Services Agency is specified in the certificate policy and certification practice statement of each certificate type and in the certificate holder's instructions.
+The certificate may only be used in accordance with its intended use for digital signing, authentication.